Silverpeas/docker-silverpeas-dev/README.md

 	$ ./run.sh -i 6.0 -n dev-myproject -s -w ${HOME}/MyProjects

-where `MyProjects` is the directories in which are stored your Silverpeas projects.
+where `MyProjects` is the directory in which are stored your Silverpeas projects.
 This directory will be mounted on `/home/silveruser/projects` in the container.

+The container spwaned from the image doesn't contain anymore an IDE.
+So you have to download and install by yourself your preferred IDE.
+If the IDE is installed on the host and you wish to share it between several containers, then just do:

+	$ ./run.sh -n dev-myproject -s -a ${HOME}/MyApps

+where `MyApps` is the directory in which are installed both your IDE and others programs you wish to use within the container.
+Don't forget to link the application binaries in the `/home/silveruser/bin` directory so that you will just have to type the command (the `/home/silveruser/bin` directory is in the PATH).

+### By your own

-The script will link the following directories and files in your home `.ssh`, `.gnupg`, `.m2/settings.xml`, `.m2/settings-security.xml` and `.gitconfig` to those of the default user in the container.
+The script above will also link the following directories and files in your home user directory: `.ssh`, `.gnupg`, `.m2/settings.xml`, `.m2/settings-security.xml` and `.gitconfig` for the default user in the container.
 By doing so, any build performed within the container will be able to fetch dependencies, to sign the source code, to deploy the software artifacts into a Nexus server and to commit and push into a Git remote repository.